pravega/pravega/documentation/src/docs/pravega-concepts.md

 of Stream Segments.
 Consistent hashing determines the allotment of the specific Segment to an Event.

-### Auto Scaling
+### Elastic Streams: Auto Scaling

-Varying the number of Stream Segments over time is referred as **Auto Scaling**.
-The number of Stream Segments in a Stream can *grow* and *shrink* over time based on the variation in the I/O load on the Stream.
+A unique feature of Pravega is that the number of parallel Stream Segments in a Stream can automatically **grow** and **shrink** over time based on the I/O load it receives.
+This feature is known as **Auto Scaling**.

 Consider the following figure that shows the relationship between Routing Keys and time.